semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 ### running {#running-in-auto-cancel}

-When this property is set, queued and running pipelines are cancelled as soon as a new workflow is triggered.
+When this property is set, queued and running pipelines are canceled as soon as a new workflow is triggered.
 This property requires a `when` property that defines a condition according to [Conditions DSL](./conditions-dsl).

 In the following configuration, all pipelines initiated from a non-master branch will run immediately after auto-stopping everything else in front of them in the queue.